shaps80/Logging/README.md

 ## SwiftLog

 The actual logging framework is a _direct copy_ of Apple's own SwiftLog.
-The reason I didn't include it as a dependency is because there was no way for my to _extend_ it to include string interpolation that I could see.
+The reason I didn't include it as a dependency is because there was no way for me to _extend_ it to include string interpolation that I could see.
 If anyone has ideas on how to make this work, I would love to hear about them.
 Please open an Issue so we can discuss it as this would allow me to properly attribute and pin to a dependency version etc...

 ## Installation